BranchTaken/Hemlock/doc/design/memory.md

 entries which were unused prior to root gathering are available for card summarization during the current collection, whereas the entries which are reclaimed during the current GC become available only once root gathering has completed (i.e. a delay of one minor GC).
-Were major->minor references rewritten during a second pass, it would be useful to maximize summary table use during the second pass, but minor GC is a single-pass algorithm wherein the major->minor references are updated to refer to minor tospace as they are discovered.
+Were major→minor references rewritten during a second pass, it would be useful to maximize summary table use during the second pass, but minor GC is a single-pass algorithm wherein the major→minor references are updated to refer to minor tospace as they are discovered.

 ##### Crossing table